gooddavvy/markdown-repository-snapshot-app/README.md

 First, ensure you have installed [GoLang](https://go.dev/dl/) and [Python](https://python.org/downloads/).

-Then, generate a [new GitHub API key](https://github.com/settings/tokens/new) if you haven't already.

 After this, you can open your terminal, navigate to the desired directory, and run:

 ```